alexey-bachmanov/natours/readme.md

 API and server-side rendering under construction...

-This is the final project for a Node.js course from [Jonas Schmedtmann](https://codingheroes.io/)
+This is the final project for a Node.js course.

 ## Technologies used